Golden Axe Warrior: Reception

-Golden Axe Warrior received a positive to mixed reception upon release.
+Golden Axe Warrior received mixed reception upon release.
 American magazine GamePro scored it 5 out of 5, comparing it to NES titles Legend of Zelda and Willow, concluding that Golden Axe Warrior is "a great game".
 It also received positive reviews from French magazines Joystick and Player One, each scoring it 88%, and German magazine Video Games, which scored it 81%.
 However, it received mixed reviews from British magazines, which pointed out that the game was vastly different from the original Golden Axe, including one in Sega Pro, which rated Golden Axe Warrior a 67%; Computer and Video Games also pointed out the difference, calling it an "incredibly dull RPG."
 Reviewers in Mean Machines called it "boring" and "tedious", recommending Ys and Lord of the Sword instead.

 IGN mentioned the game in its article "A History of Gaming's Most Shameless Rip-Offs", calling it a rip-off of The Legend of Zelda.
 They noted similarities in enemies and map designs, and called the soundtrack "eerily similar" to Zelda but without any of the personality.